Schwitzd/IaC-HomeK3s/README.md

-# Home K3s Cluster — Infrastructure as Code
+# Home K3s Farm Cluster

 This repository defines the **Infrastructure as Code (IaC)** setup for my intentionally over-engineered **K3s home cluster**.
 It was built as a learning project to explore Kubernetes operations, but primarily serves to host personal workloads in a modular, automated, and reproducible environment.